Moving Pictures (Rush album): Reception and legacy

 Moving Pictures was played live in its entirety for the first time to open the second set during each show of Rush's 2010–11 Time Machine Tour.

 In a knockout-style Facebook poll conducted in 2021, the album was voted the best album of the 1980s, narrowly beating out Depeche Mode's 1986 album Black Celebration to take the win with 52% of the vote.
 More than 22,100 votes were cast in the final round alone.

+In 2023, Sean Murphy of PopMatters wrote, "Moving Pictures is, without any question, not only Rush’s masterpiece but one of those rare albums that epitomizes an era.
+It represents both a culmination and a progression: the peak of the band’s development as well as the blueprint for Rush’s subsequent work."
+He also credited the album for serving as "a template of sorts" for how rock albums would be produced in the early 1980s.
+He explained, "Along with King Crimson’s Discipline, Moving Pictures illustrates that the first great era of progressive rock had been taken as far as it could, or should, go."